djwagner-cbc/Canvas2ImagePlugin/README.md

-### NOTE: Just like the original fork, but with a name that in not mixed case since npm likes snake case.
+### NOTE: Just like the original fork, but with a name that in not mixed case since npm likes kebob case.

 Canvas2ImagePlugin